intel-lab-lkp/linux/Documentation/gpu/drm-uapi.rst

 integrated at DRM scheduler to provide a common ground for all drivers.
 After a reset, KMD should reject new command submissions for affected contexts.

+Drivers can optionally make use of device wedged event (implemented as drm_dev_wedged_event() in DRM subsystem) which notifies userspace of wedged (hanged/unusable) state of the DRM device through a uevent.
+This is useful especially in cases where the device is no longer operating as expected even after a hardware reset and has become unrecoverable from driver context.
+Purpose of this implementation is to provide drivers a generic way to recover with the help of userspace intervention, and hence the vendor agnostic nature of the event.

+Different drivers may have different ideas of a "wedged device" depending on their hardware implementation.
+It is up to the drivers to decide when they see the need for recovery and how they want to recover from the available methods.
+Current implementation defines three recovery methods, out of which, drivers can choose to support any one or multiple of them.
+Preferred recovery method will be sent in the uevent environment as WEDGED=<method>.

 User Mode Driver
 ----------------